RobbyMoeyaert/DellCommandUpdate_MCC/README.md

 A : That's up next for me.
 Configuring LEDBAT is easy, but for the IIS stuff I'll have to dig into Microsoft's DOINC setup scripts, and *technically* you're not supposed to do that if you read the readme file in the DOINC setup folder.

+Q: What's that 64bit detection stuff at the top of your script?

+A: Command line execution when deploying from an SCCM package is sadly still run in 32bit mode.
+This can cause all kinds of problems due tot WOW64 abstraction.
+That bit of code detects that the script is running as a 32bit process on a 64bit system, and restarts itself by calling a 64bit Powershell with itself and any appropriate command line parameters.
+At the end it captures the exit code of the 64bit Powershell and passes it immediately as the exit code of the 32bit Powershell that SCCM started.

+The end result is that the script always runs in 64bit Powershell, and SCCM is none the wiser.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details